onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 let's get brainwashed together - singing Kumbaya

 we need an informational immune system - what is "not-us" - and for that we need ranking and perception

+we've been living through WW3 for some time now, and the battleground is your mind it is a guerrilla information war - its a war on cognition / cognitive war situational awareness

+information is a difference that makes a difference - Gregory Bateson

+> "The arc of the moral universe is long but it bends toward *~~justice~~* **cooperation**." - [Martin Luther King Jr.](https://www.goodreads.com/quotes/646750-let-us-realize-the-arc-of-the-moral-universe-is), probably
+    or accountability & cooperation

 narcissism & self-obsession. narcissism is more than selfishness - shallowness, keeping options open, incapacity for loyalty, fear of committing to things, a dislike of dependance with others. our social conditions bring out these traits that are present to varying degrees in everyone. we all have this inherent capacity but the current conditions have made it so that more of us lean in that direction than in the past religion & meaning have been substituted with therapy, and therapists talk about meaning & love in terms of fulfilling the patient's emotional requirements - its almost never about subordinating oneself into the need of others or some larger cause or tradition.